 With wooden floors, investing in mats and rugs can come very handy.
 If you are a person who has wooden floors with certain high traffic areas, you can always use rugs there.
 Moreover, longer doormats assure that all the dust and dirt are trapped before someone steps onto your wooden floors.

-However, not only it comes in handy with the maintenance of the wood, there are times when a particular patch becomes off-color, and the shine fades away.
+However, not only does it come in handy with the maintenance of the wood, there are times when a particular patch becomes off-color, and the shine fades away.
 In this case, the rugs can help you cover the area and maintain the lavish appearance.

 Also, you must take care of the back of your mat when you put it on wooden flooring.
 Using a rubber or vinyl back mat will trap humidity.
 As the case stands with water, the moisture will destroy the finish of the floor and damage the patch of the wood.